-Injuries to your instrument can seem more frightening to injuries to your own body.
+Injuries to your instrument can seem more frightening than injuries to your own body.
 That means if you scored a sweet deal on a new guitar, simply to get how and after some close scrutiny discover that the guitar neck is twisted, it may very well be the most frightening experience of your life.

 It’s twice as worse if your beloved guitar has been taking a hiatus in its case for the past few months and you open it to find the neck twisted, because then you can’t return it, and basically, you’re on your own.